 IMPORTANT: To correctly attach the webbing to the patchwork, you must both start and stop your seam lines ½” in from the patchwork’s raw edges – top and bottom.
 This is necessary because you will be stitching the front patchwork to the lining along these raw edges and so need ½” free for your seam allowance.

 - Lay the patchwork over the black lining fabric.
 Trim the black lining fabric rectangle to exactly match the patchwork rectangle.
 It should trim to approximately 13″ x 25″.

-NOTE: We recommend laying it out and trimming it in this way (as opposed to measuring and cutting it 13″ x 25″ to start) because the webbing may pull a little at the fabric after sewing, and you want the two pieces to be exactly the same size so the lining fits inside the bag just perfectly.
+NOTE: We recommend laying it out and trimming it in this way (as opposed to measuring and cutting it 13″ x 25″ to start) because the patchwork can cause some shrinkage and the webbing may pull a little at the fabric after sewing.
+You want the two pieces to be exactly the same size so the lining fits inside the bag just perfectly.

 - Separate both pieces and set aside.